Stop and Prevent Abuse, Neglect, and Exploitation of Older and Disabled Persons

 You can learn more from the Consumer Financial Protection Bureau (CFPB) about protecting yourself and loved ones from fraud and financial exploitation.
 The AARP frequently updates a list of current frauds and scams.
 You can also read a report about issues and trends with Suspicious Activity Reports from CFPB.

 Although it is not often talked about or reported, there have been many instances of sexual abuse among elderly populations.
 Sexual abuse is any action towards a person that is unwanted and sexual in origin, and it can be more than physical acts.
-You can learn more and about the signs of sexual abuse from the Nursing Home Abuse Center.
+You can learn more about the signs of sexual abuse.

 The National Adult Protective Services Association (NAPSA) calls neglect, “a form of mistreatment by individuals resulting from inadequate attention, especially through carelessness or disregard for the needs of others.”
 Neglect can take many forms, including physical neglect, emotional neglect, abandonment, financial neglect, and even self-neglect.
 NAPSA’s “When to Report Checklist” can be helpful in determining whether you are witnessing or experiencing neglect.